 Centamin procures a diverse range of goods and services from suppliers worldwide, including many local suppliers based within the countries of our assets.
 Our procurement is managed at an asset-level but overseen by a Group finance and administration function based in Jersey.
-The majority of our suppliers are engaged on agreed standard Centamin terms and conditions of contract.
+The majority of our suppliers are engaged under standard terms and conditions of contract which includes commitment to Centamin's Code of Conduct.

-Almost 97% of our procurement spend is at Sukari, where the main types of procurement by value are fuel and oils, contractor services, general consumables, and reagents.
-Of the approximately 900 active suppliers in 2022, the majority by number (57%) and by value (67%) are located in Egypt, followed by Europe and Australia.
+Approximately 97% of our Group-level cash operating costs is atSukari, where the main types of procurement by value are fuel and oils, contractor services, general consumables, and reagents.
+Of the approximately 1200 active suppliers in 2023, the majority by number (55%) and by value (80%) are located in Egypt, followed by Europe (10%).